chinamike65/hugo-tuolesi/content/book1/book1en.md

 **6. The Ultimate**

-Any religion can use reasoning to some degree, but not through to the end.
+All religions use reasoning to some degree, but not through to the end.
 Buddhism is a knowledge of the ultimate, which is the biggest difference between Buddhism and other religions.
-The truth of what the Buddha said can help reach liberation.
+The truth of what the Buddha said can help us reach liberation.

 The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development can be traced back to the source, including social phenomena that cannot be explained by modern science, but which are clearly expressed in Buddhist scriptures.